-- 2.5.14 Since Student Trustees are not members of the Board of Trustees, the conflict-of-interest provisions in the Municipal Conflict of Interest Act do not apply to them.
-However, they are bound by the Attendance and Conflict of Interest Guidelines, which state that they must declare their conflict and excuse themselves from discussions that would lead to a conflict of interest, as set out in the Guidelines. - 2.5.15 During a discussion of the matter that gives rise to a conflict, the Student Trustee cannot participate in the discussion, cannot attempt to influence the vote of Board of Trustees members, is not entitled to a recorded vote, and cannot suggest a motion. - 2.5.16 In the event that there is a conflict of interest at a closed meeting, the Student Trustee must leave the meeting during the time that the matter giving rise to the conflict is being discussed.
-When a Student Trustee leaves for this reason, this must be recorded in the minutes of the meeting. - 2.5.17 Student Trustees are also bound by the Code of Conduct Policy which applies to all Trustees.
+- 14. Since Student Trustees are not members of the Board of Trustees, the conflict-of-interest provisions in the Municipal Conflict of Interest Act does not apply to them.
+However, they are bound by the Attendance and Conflict of Interest Guidelines, which state that they must declare their conflict and excuse themselves from discussions that would lead to a conflict of interest, as set out in the Guidelines. - 15.
+During discussion of the matter that gives rise to a conflict, the Student Trustee cannot participate in the discussion, cannot attempt to influence the vote of Board of Trustees members, is not entitled to a recorded vote, and cannot suggest a motion. - 16.
+In the event that there is a conflict of interest at a closed meeting, the Student Trustee must leave the meeting during the time that the matter giving rise to the conflict is being discussed.
+When a Student Trustee leaves for this reason, this must be recorded in the minutes of the meeting. - 17.
+Student Trustees are also bound by the Code of Conduct Policy which applies to all Trustees.